tkoft/wcfmarchiver/README.md

 |DeleteOld|`False`|Delete files from previous instance of program if necessary.
 Defaults false to be safe, but should probably be changed to true.|
 |Threshold|`333`|Silence threshold, not sure what units are.|

 **NOTE:** `DeleteOld` does NOT specify whether files are deleted once the limit is reached.
-It specified whether .wav files that were in the archives directory _before the program was started_ should be indexed and deleted as well.
+It specifies whether .wav files that were in the archives directory _before the program was started_ should be indexed and deleted as well.
 See _7.
 File Limit_ below.

  File settings that can be specified in the config file: